DunwichType/DTF_Proofs/README.md

 	- The common English words proof includes hundreds of English words that commonly appear on magazine covers and packages of household goods.
 It would be great if people would contribute similar lists for other languages, especially the Devanagari languages!

 * Devanagari: These are similar to the Latin files, with brute force proofs for two-consonant conjuncts and some localization proofs for Marathi and Nepali.

+* Kannada: These are similar to the latin—lots of brute force proofing.
+At present I am developing these for my Padyakke thin font, so the text is huge.
+If you want to use with regular or heavy weights you should reformat the text.

 If you would like to support the development of these proofs buy my fonts at: http://dunwichtype.com